Congo Basin Development Initiative

 PAFC expansion in Central Africa through PPECF-COMIFAC program support

 We were able to significantly increase our activities in Central Africa, thanks to the support of PPECF-COMIFAC.
 The first step of this project was to improve the communication of PEFC certification in the region.
 Initially we focused on the countries that either have or are developing a national forest certification system, namely Gabon, Cameroon and the Republic of Congo.

 Key activities towards this goal involve the development and publication of documents in French, including a brochure on PAFC and PEFC in the Congo Basin and the Toolkit for the development of a national forest certification system.

 In order to continue expanding the reach of PAFC in Africa, we began working in the two other countries with a significant forestry economy in the region: the Democratic Republic of Congo (DRC) and the Central African Republic (CAR).

 To support and prepare them on their journey towards the development of a national forest certification system, the basic documents needed to start this process - stakeholder mapping, standard development procedures, and first working version of the forest management standard - will be produced.
 The development of these documents will enable the system development to start more rapidly, as well as significantly reduce its cost.

 At the same time, representatives from PEFC International have carried out visits to these two countries, CAR and DRC, to meet the various local stakeholders to raise their awareness of sustainable forest management, certification and the advantages of a national certification system.
-We also visited PAFC Cameroon to provide them with additional support on the development of their national system.

 All these activities will also be in preparation for the implementation of a regional PAFC/PEFC office in order to support the Congo Basin countries in their advance towards the sustainable management of their forests.